cubahno/connexions/README.md

 - Using upstream services with circuit breaker
 - Randomized response contents, allowing you to redefine the response for any path
 - Modify response contents on the fly by providing custom function callbacks
-- Mimic error responses and status codes
-- Configurable latency in responses
+- Configurable latencies and errors in responses

 <div style="text-align: center; width:auto;">
     <img src="./resources/docs/images/schema-generic.png">